swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.

+#### `showMutatedRequest`: PropTypes.bool

+If set to `true`, uses the mutated request returned from a requestInterceptor to produce the curl command in the UI, otherwise the request before the requestInterceptor was applied is used.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 ## Limitations

 * Not all configuration bindings are available.